Principles for Food Preservation in 2023

 12 jars of pressure canned corn sitting on countertop near stove

-The main food preservation principle that it utilizes is heat to kill off any existing bacteria and enzymes, plus the vacuum seal lid keeps any bacteria or rodents from coming in.
+The main food preservation principle that it utilizes is heat to kill off any existing bacteria and enzymes.
+Plus, the vacuum seal lid keeps any bacteria or creepy crawlies from coming in.

-The downside of canning is that it utilizes high heat (212 degrees in water-bath canning & 240 degrees in pressure-canning), which not only kills off bacteria, but 25-30% of the vitamins and minerals are lost as well.
-A few vitamins are hit hard by heat such as folate (70% loss), thiamine (55% loss) and vitamin C (50% loss), according to Nutrition Data
+The downside of canning is that it utilizes high heat (212 degrees in water-bath canning & 240 degrees in pressure canning), which not only kills off bacteria, but many vitamins are lost as well.
+The vitamins with the largest losses are niacin, riboflavin, thiamine, and vitamin C.

 Nutrition Tips:

 Tip #2: Utilize water-bath canning whenever possible as it utilizes lower heat, and thus, less nutrient loss.
 Low acid foods like carrots or green beans need to be processed via pressure, unless there is acid added to it.
-I like to make pickled carrots and dilly beans; not only are they DELICIOUS, but they can be processed via water-bath canning due to the added acid.
+Pickled carrots and dilly beans are some of our favorites – YUM!

 Tip #3: I know you want to show off your beautiful canned goods, however, many vitamins are sensitive to UV light.
 Make sure to store your jars in a dark, cool location.

-If you decide to try canning, I highly recommend these resources to guide you (they are the same exact ones that I used to learn!):
+If you decide to try canning, I highly recommend these resources to guide you:

 Freezing

-Freezing is often associated with preserved nutritional value (only 0-10% loss according to Nutrition Data), however, that only holds true if blanching isn’t used first.
+Freezing is often associated with preserved nutritional value, however, blanching before freezing does result in some loss.
 It also doesn’t account for cooking the vegetables after they are thawed, either.

-Blanching is the process of gently boiling vegetables for a set amount of time to inactivate the enzymes present, but this also destroys some vitamins (just like in canning).
-If blanching is skipped, then the remaining enzymes can create loss of flavor, color and texture over time.
+Blanching is the process of gently boiling or steaming vegetables for a set amount of time to inactivate the enzymes present, but this also destroys some vitamins (just like in canning).
+If blanching is skipped, then the remaining enzymes can create loss of flavor, color, nutrients, and texture over time.

 Below is a research study done to evaluate the rapid loss of vitamin C during blanching.
 You can see how fast it happens!
 Most vegetables call for blanching times of several minutes, which is even longer than the times shown below.